Here is a look at the life of former US Senator and presidential candidate Bob Dole.

 1991 - Undergoes surgery for prostate cancer.

-1995-1996 - Serves as Senate Majority Leader and Chairman of Senate Finance Committee.
+1995-1996 - Serves as Senate majority leader and chairman of the Senate Finance Committee.

 June 1996 - Resigns from the Senate to concentrate on the presidential campaign.

-January 1997 - President Clinton awards Dole the Presidential Medal of Freedom.
+January 17, 1997 - Receives the Presidential Medal of Freedom from President Clinton.

 2001 - Undergoes successful abdominal aortic aneurysm surgery.